anki-code/xonsh-binary/README.md

 ## Available builds

 ⚠️ The build was broken after around 0.15.0 version.
-New way to build xonsh found but it has issues.
+New way to build xonsh found but incomplete.
 See `draft` directory.

 Download xonsh binary from [the release assets](https://github.com/anki-code/xonsh-portable-binary/releases):